 Woodfin is a somewhat small town located in the state of North Carolina.
-With a population of 6,349 people and three constituent neighborhoods, Woodfin is the 126th largest community in North Carolina.
+With a population of 6,717 people and three constituent neighborhoods, Woodfin is the 126th largest community in North Carolina.

-Telecommuters are a relatively large percentage of the workforce: 7.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.03% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall education level of Woodfin citizens is substantially higher than the typical US community, as 29.90% of adults in Woodfin have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Woodfin in 2018 was $32,319, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $129,276 for a family of four.
 However, Woodfin contains both very wealthy and poor people as well.

 Woodfin is a very ethnically-diverse town.
 The people who call Woodfin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodfin residents report their race to be White, followed by Black or African-American.
 Woodfin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.40% of the town’s residents.
 Important ancestries of people in Woodfin include Irish, English, German, Italian, and Scots-Irish.

 The most common language spoken in Woodfin is English.
 Other important languages spoken here include Spanish and Italian.